 Stages of Pine Cone Preparation

 Pine Cone Crafts

 Pine cones can be used for all kinds of crafts.
-They also look great in a basket.
 I love making an easy pine cone garland.

 Like my easy crafts?
 Sign up for my free newsletter below and never miss a thing!